-- (i) When the passenger's actions or inactions prove to the carrier that their mental, intellectual or physical condition is such as to render them incapable of caring for themselves without assistance or medical treatment en route unless: - (A) the passenger is accompanied by a support person who will be responsible for assisting with the passenger's needs en route such as assistance with eating, using the washroom facilities or administering medication which are beyond the range of services that are normally offered by the carrier; and, - (B) the passenger complies with requirements of Rule 69(B), Acceptance for Carriage; Rule 70(B), Acceptance for Carriage; or Rule 71(B), Acceptance for Carriage.
+- When the passenger's actions or inactions prove to the carrier that their mental, intellectual or physical condition is such as to render them incapable of caring for themselves without assistance or medical treatment en route unless: - (A) the passenger is accompanied by a support person who will be responsible for assisting with the passenger's needs en route such as assistance with eating, using the washroom facilities or administering medication which are beyond the range of services that are normally offered by the carrier; and, - (B) the passenger complies with requirements of Rule 71(B), Acceptance for Carriage.

-Exception: The carrier will accept the determination made by or on behalf of a person with a disability as to self-reliance, except where accepting the person could jeopardize security, public health or public safety as per Rule 69(B), Acceptance for Carriage; Rule 70(B), Acceptance for Carriage; or Rule 71(B), Acceptance for Carriage.
+Exception: The carrier will accept the determination made by or on behalf of a person with a disability as to self-reliance, except where accepting the person could jeopardize security, public health or public safety as per Rule 71(B), Acceptance for Carriage.